AbudiMutamba/AbudiMutamba.github.io/README.md

 Portfolio Website

-## (HTML TailwindCSS Project)
+## (HTML Bootstrap Project)

-This project is for html and Tailwindcss practice.
+This project is for html and Bootstrap practice.

 (https://abudimutamba.github.io)